divnix/digga/README.md

 ## Profiles
 More abstract configurations suitable for reuse by multiple machines should go in the [profiles](profiles) directory.
-A distinction is made between a module and profile, in that a profile is simly a regular NixOS module, without any new option declarations.
+A distinction is made between a module and profile, in that a profile is simply a regular NixOS module, without any new option declarations.
 If you want to declare new [options](https://nixos.org/nixos/manual/options.html), create an expression under the [modules](modules) directory instead.